Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Abstract

 \section{Abstract}

-Existence of a complex structure on the six dimensional sphere is proved in this paper.
-The proof is based on re-interpreting a hypothetical complex structure as a classical ground state of a non-linear scalar field theory formulated on $S^6$.
-This classical vacuum solution is then constructed via Fourier expansion from the obvious one of a similar theory on the exceptional compact Lie group ${\rm G}_2$.
+Existence of a complex structure on the $6$ dimensional sphere is proved in this paper.
+The proof is based on re-interpreting a hypothetical complex structure as a classical ground state of a Yang--Mills--Higgs-like theory on $S^6$.
+This classical vacuum solution is then constructed by Fourier expansion (dimensional reduction) from the obvious one of a similar theory on the $14$ dimensional exceptional compact Lie group ${\rm G}_2$.